vermashresth/RLAIF-KL-Error/README.md

 1. Fill in or modify `./configs/tasks.yaml` for the set of experiments to run.

 ### Step 4: Run Experiments
-1. Run command `cdpo execute` to run all experiments specified.
+1. Run command !cdpo prep then
+2. run `cdpo execute` to run all experiments specified.

 ### Step 5: View Results
 1. Inside `./viewer` folder, run `streamlit run app.py` to start the result viewer.
 Using the UI there to analysis the results.